Production Setup

 export LD_LIBRARY_PATH=${REPO_ROOT}/dist/${RESOLVER_NAME}/lib

-export AR_CACHEDRESOLVER_ENV_EXPOSE_RELATIVE_PATH_IDENTIFIERS=1
+export AR_EXPOSE_RELATIVE_PATH_IDENTIFIERS=1

 # Windows